Scottish Archaeology Month is all about sharing and engaging with the many stories related to history, heritage and archaeology in Scotland.

 The archaeological collections at National Museums Scotland include some of the key discoveries made in Scotland over the last 250 years.
 The stories we can tell from these objects shine a light on the lives of people from Scotland’s past.

 You may think of our museums as primarily places for displaying objects, but we do lots more behind the scenes.
-This includes scientific studies like our 3-year, AHRC-funded Unwrapping the Galloway Hoard project, a dedicated post-excavation service, experimental archaeology as seen in our reconstruction of the Deskford carnyx, artefact conservation such as the re-assembly of the James Bruce drinking horn, and getting out into the field to excavate new discoveries!
+This includes scientific studies like our 3-year, AHRC-funded Unwrapping the Galloway Hoard project, a dedicated post-excavation service, experimental archaeology as seen in our reconstruction of the Deskford carnyx, artefact conservation such as the delicate work done on a silver brooch from the Galloway Hoard, and getting out into the field to excavate new discoveries!